moira-alert/doc/source/overview.rst

 welcome to replace or to add new ones.

-Cache
+Filter
-^^^^^
+^^^^^^

-Cache is a lightweight Go application responsible for receiving lots of metric data in Graphite format.
-Cache filters received data and saves only metrics that match any of user triggers.
+Filter is a lightweight service responsible for receiving lots of metric data in Graphite format.
+It filters received data and saves only metrics that match any of user triggers.
 This reduces load on all other parts of Moira.

 Checker
 ^^^^^^^

-Checker is a Python application with embedded Graphite functions.
+Checker is an application with embedded Graphite functions.
 Checker watches for incoming metric values and performs checks according to saved trigger settings.
 When state of any trigger changes, Checker generates an event.